-There are many ACT prep books on the market, and not all of them offer the same features or level of preparation.
+There are many ACT prep books available, and not all of them offer the same features or level of preparation.
 That’s why it’s important to know what to look for, such as test-taking strategies, subject reviews, sample questions and explanations, and practice tests, so you can feel completely prepared to take the exam.

 At BestReviews, our goal is to help make shopping as simple as possible.
 We purchase all our own products, so our recommendations are objective.
 We consult with experts to help determine the most crucial features in the items we’re evaluating, and then we field test some of the top products to see how well they perform.
 All of that research allows us to pass along the key information you need to make the right shopping decisions.